JeM chief Masood Azhar added to UN terror list after China removes objections

 However, Chinese Foreign Ministry Spokesperson Geng Shuang said today that Beijing removed its objections after the proposal was "revised", following which Azhar's listing went through.

-Foreign Office Spokesperson Dr Mohammad Faisal confirmed that "Pakistan will immediately enforce the sanctions" imposed on the Jaish-e-Mohammad (JeM) leader "as it always does with UN" cases.
+Foreign Office Spokesperson Dr Mohammad Faisal confirmed that "Pakistan will immediately enforce the sanctions" imposed on the JeM leader "as it always does with UN" cases.

-"This entails a ban on foreign travel, asset freeze and arms embargo," the FO spokesperson said, adding: "Pakistan maintains that terrorism is a menace to the world, including the Indian state sponsored terrorism against innocent Kashmiris in IOK."
+"This entails a ban on foreign travel, assets freeze and arms embargo," the FO spokesperson said, adding: "Pakistan maintains that terrorism is a menace to the world, including the Indian state-sponsored terrorism against innocent Kashmiris in IOK."

 Dr Faisal said that "the UNSC 1267 Sanctions Committee listing is governed by clear rules and its decisions are taken through consensus.
 Pakistan has always advocated the need for respecting these technical rules and has opposed the politicisation of the committee.